-We will be heading first to Tajikistan's capital, Dushanbe, to make our last preparations for probably the most challenging part of our trip, the famous Pamir Highway.
-From Dushanbe, we will head south to Kulob and then on to the river Panj, that also marks the border with Afghanistan.
+First, we headed to Tajikistan's capital, Dushanbe, to make our last preparations for probably the most challenging part of our trip, the famous Pamir Highway.
+From Dushanbe, we took the southern route via Kulob to the Panj river, that also marks the border with Afghanistan.
 Following the river on the Tajik side, we passed through Qalai Khumb and Khorog before turning away from the Afghan border to stay on the main Pamir Highway.
-We followed this road up into the high Pamirs, crossing several 4000+m passes and passing through Murghab to reach the highest point of our trip, across several passes at an elevation of 4655m.
+We followed this road up into the high Pamirs, crossing several 4000+m passes and passing through Murghab to reach the highest point of our trip, the Ak-Baital pass at an elevation of 4655m.
 After the pass, we passed by the Karakul lake and crossed over the Kyzyl-Art pass to Kyrgyzstan.

 The rumors are true - immediately after the border from Uzbekistan, there were far fewer car horns.
 The border crossing was smooth, too.
 The German Mi→ Continue reading

 Arriving at the Panj river, we had hoped that the worst of the heat would be over for now, with the valley being cooled by the river and with us slowl→ Continue reading